 This gene encodes a protein that belongs to a family of apoptotic suppressor proteins.
 Members of this family share a conserved motif termed, baculovirus IAP repeat, which is necessary for their anti-apoptotic function.
 This protein functions through binding to tumor necrosis factor receptor-associated factors TRAF1 and TRAF2 and inhibits apoptosis induced by menadione, a potent inducer of free radicals, and interleukin 1-beta converting enzyme.
 This protein also inhibits at least two members of the caspase family of cell-death proteases, caspase-3 and caspase-7.
 Mutations in this gene are the cause of X-linked lymphoproliferative syndrome.
 Alternate splicing results in multiple transcript variants.
 Pseudogenes of this gene are found on chromosomes 2 and 11.[provided by RefSeq, Feb 2011]

 GeneCards Summary for XIAP Gene

 XIAP (X-Linked Inhibitor Of Apoptosis) is a Protein Coding gene.
-Diseases associated with XIAP include lymphoproliferative syndrome, x-linked, 2 and lymphoproliferative syndrome, x-linked, 1.
-Among its related pathways are Apoptosis Modulation and Signaling and Apoptosis - multiple species.
+Diseases associated with XIAP include Lymphoproliferative Syndrome, X-Linked, 2 and Lymphoproliferative Syndrome, X-Linked, 1.
+Among its related pathways are HTLV-I infection and Development Ligand-independent activation of ESR1 and ESR2.
 GO annotations related to this gene include ligase activity and ubiquitin protein ligase activity.
 An important paralog of this gene is NAIP.

 UniProtKB/Swiss-Prot for XIAP Gene